Adidas hopes for quick resolution to Ukraine crisis

-HERZOGENAURACH, Germany, March 5 (Reuters) - German sportswear company Adidas has not seen any impact on its Russia business from the Ukraine crisis in the past two months but consumers sentiment could be hit if it continues, Chief Executive Herbert Hainer said on Wednesday.
+HERZOGENAURACH, Germany (Reuters) - German sportswear company Adidas (ADSGn.DE) has not seen any impact on its Russia business from the Ukraine crisis in the past two months but consumers sentiment could be hit if it continues, Chief Executive Herbert Hainer said on Wednesday.

 Hainer said Adidas made more than 1 billion euros ($1.4 billion) of sales in Russia, where it runs more than 1,000 stores but it had not seen any impact on its business, beyond foreign currency effects, in the first two months of the year.